 English HSA Mastery is an elective semester course for students who have taken English 10 and who have failed the English High School Assessment.
-These students may or may not have passed English 10.
-The goal of this course is to build self-esteem while engaging students in whole class, small group, and one-on-one instruction based upon student data.
+Students may or may not have passed English 10.
+The goal of this course is to prepare students with the skills needed to pass the graduation requirement of the HSA.
+Class instruction focuses on engaging students in whole class, small group, and one-on-one instruction based upon student needs as determined from data.
 Student progress will be closely monitored and documented.
 The course fulfills the requirement for appropriate assistance to HSA non-masters.
-Students will take the English HSA during the administration closest to the end of the course.
+Students will re-take the English HSA during the administration closest to the end of the course.